pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

    Set EMAIL and FINGERPRINT to the contact email and associated PGP fingerprint of the site admin.
    Set FQDN and (optionally) ALIAS_FQDNS to the primary (and other) DNS name(s) of your server.
    (Optional) Set ACME_SERVER to your internal CA if not using Let's Encrypt.
-* Generate hockeypuck and nginx configuration from your site settings with `./mkconfig.bash`.
+* Generate hockeypuck and haproxy configuration from your site settings with `./mkconfig.bash`.
 * Build hockeypuck by incanting `docker-compose build`.
-* (Optional) Set up TLS with `./init-letsencrypt.bash`.
+* Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.
    If you want to test LE first with staging before getting a real cert, set the environment variable `CERTBOT_STAGING=1`.
 * Download a keydump by running `./sync-sks-dump.bash`.
 * Incant `docker-compose up -d` to start Hockeypuck and all dependencies.
    It will take several hours (or days) to load the keydump on first invocation.